komejo/d8-theming-guide/README.md

 ### Twig

 Twig is a completely new theme/template system.
-This means all of the `theme_*` functions and PHP Temmplate based `*.tpl.php` files have been completely replace in Drupal 8.
+All of the `theme_*` functions and PHPTemplate based `*.tpl.php` files have been completely replace in Drupal 8.
 Template files now have a new (Twig) extension, `*.html.twig`.

 [This is the official change record](https://www.drupal.org/node/1831138).